pcwii/kodi-skill/README.md

 * "pause the movie"
 * "re-start the movie"
 * "stop the movie"
+* "show the movie information"
+* "hide the movie information"
 ## Conversational Context
 * If mycroft.ai locates more than one movie that matches your request it will permit you to itterate through your requests
 * using conversational context.